js-advancers/learning-javascript-together/README.md

     	- Keep each other informed share links, posts articles videos in Slack
     	- Share connections friends or people we know and experience from conferences
     	- videos, and other learning material that maybe helpful to the group or individul.
-	  We share what we have watched.
-Or experienced (from conferences)
+	  We share whatever we think might be helpful to the group.
+Or may have experienced (from WordCamps and conferences)
     	- friendship, acceptance, support, motivation,

 ### Closing Remarks